 Winter Protection for Strawberries Growing in Pyramids or Strawberry Jars

 A strawberry pyramid is a type of raised bed.
-In winter, temperatures in raised beds may be several degrees colder than ground level plantings.
-Because of colder temperatures, strawberry plants growing in raised beds require more protection that ground level sites.
+In winter, temperatures in raised beds can be several degrees colder than those in ground-level plantings.
+Due to colder temperatures, strawberry plants growing in raised beds require more protection than those at ground level.
 Place 6 to 8 inches of straw or chopped cornstalks on strawberry pyramids or other raised beds in fall.